 Resources in Other Languages

-Guidance for Large or Extended Families Living in the Same Household: Updated translations now available in Amharic, Arabic, Burmese, Chinese, Dari, Farsi, French, Haitian Creole, Hmong, Karen, Kinyarwanda, Korean, Marshallese, Nepali, Pashto, Portuguese, Russian, Spanish, Swahili, Tagalog, Thai, Tigrinya, Ukrainian, Vietnamese
+Guidance for Large or Extended Families Living in the Same Household: Now available in Amharic, Arabic, Burmese, Chinese, Dari, Farsi, French, Haitian Creole, Hmong, Karen, Kinyarwanda, Korean, Marshallese, Nepali, Pashto, Portuguese, Russian, Spanish, Swahili, Tagalog, Thai, Tigrinya, Ukrainian, Vietnamese.

 The CDC has updated its COVID-19 Public Service Announcements (PSAs) webpage.
 The following PSAs are now available in Arabic, Burmese, Chinese, Kinyarwanda, Korean, Russian, Vietnamese, Spanish, Tagalog, and Ukrainian: